Ford Mustang SVT Cobra: Paint and interior trim

 The 1996 Cobra was available in four exterior paint colors, as shown in the table below.
 Interior color choices were the same as before: black cloth, saddle cloth, black leather, and saddle leather.
 On Cobra convertibles, the vinyl top was available in black, saddle, or white, and was the same one used on regular Mustang convertibles.

-Deciphering the VIN codes

-In the table below, the codes in bold are unique to the SVT Cobra for the 1996 model year, and these codes differentiate the SVT Cobra from other 1996 Mustangs.

 1996 SVT Cobra base prices

 All prices below are in United States dollars when the vehicles were sold new at a Ford dealership before any available options were added.

 1996 Mystic Cobra

-To promote the technological advances and mechanical achievements of its new modular engine, Ford introduced the Mystic Cobra for 1996, which featured high-tech, color-shifting paint formulated by BASF.
+To promote the technological advances and mechanical achievements of its new modular engine, Ford introduced the Mystic Cobra for the 1996 model year, featuring a color-shifting paint formulated by BASF.
 Utilizing color-shifting ChromaFlair pigments from Flex Products, the Mystic paint shifted from green to amber to gold to purple depending on the angle and the availability of light.
 The research and development process for this paint took three years to complete.
 Only available on the Cobra coupe, the Mystic paint option cost $815 at the time, and the 1996 Mystic Cobra was the first production vehicle to wear a color-shifting factory paint job.
 A total of 1,999 Mystic Cobras were produced, and of these, 1,990 had black leather interiors and nine had black cloth interiors.
 Since the paint continues to have special proprietary uses, any remaining quantities are tightly controlled and thus require a VIN verification through a complying Ford body shop to obtain the special paint to repaint any damaged areas.